Testing Zener Diodes with a Multimeter

 Introduction

-This blog shows you how to test Zener diodes with a multimeter and a few items that are commonly found around the house or workbench.
+This blog shows you how to test Zener diodes using a multimeter and a few items that are commonly found around the house or workbench.

 Safety